CSX Transportation

-CSX Corporation (the parent of CSX Transportation) was formed in 1980 from the merger of Chessie System and Seaboard Coast Line Industries, two holding companies which controlled a number of railroads operating in the Eastern United States.
-Initially only a holding company itself, the subsidiaries that made up CSX Corporation were gradually merged, with this process completed in 1987.
+CSX Corporation was formed in 1980 from the merger of Chessie System and Seaboard Coast Line Industries, two holding companies that controlled railroads operating in the Eastern United States.
+Initially only a holding company, the subsidiaries that made up CSX Corporation completed merging in 1987.
 CSX Transportation formally came into existence in 1986, as the successor of Seaboard System Railroad.
-In 1999, CSX Transportation acquired approximately half of Conrail, in a joint purchase with competitor Norfolk Southern Railway.
-Later, in 2022, it acquired Pan Am Railways, extending its reach into much of Northern New England.
+In 1999, CSX Transportation acquired about half of Conrail in a joint purchase with competitor Norfolk Southern Railway.
+In 2022, it acquired Pan Am Railways, extending its reach into northern New England.